AdguardTeam/KnowledgeBase/docs/guides/adware.md

 ---
-title: How to clean your system from Adware
+title: Adware & viruses
 sidebar_position: 5
 ---

 > **Please note:** AdGuard is not an antivirus program.
 It can warn you when you're going to visit a malware or phishing website, but **it does not remove viruses from your device.**